lana-k/sqliteviz/How-to-migrate-to-sqliteviz-dot-com.md

 All upcoming sqliteviz versions will be deployed on sqliteviz.com instead of Github Pages.
-If you have saved inquiries it's needed to migrate them in order to be able to use them with the lates version of sqliteviz.
+If you have saved inquiries it's needed to migrate them in order to be able to use them with the latest version of sqliteviz.

 ## Export inquiries